National Guard Youth ChalleNGe Academy Program

 In 1993, the Center for Strategic and International Studies published a study entitled, “Forging a Military Youth Corps.”
 That same year, Congress, acting upon the studies recommendations, provided funding in the 1993 Defense Authorization Act for the National Guard Bureau to conduct a pilot youth intervention program.
 The purpose of this pilot program was to determine if life coping skills and employability of a high school dropout could be significantly improved through participation in a life skills program using a military model.

-Fifteen states became operational during the first five-year pilot period and currently 29 states are operating Youth Challenge Programs.
+Fifteen states became operational during the first five-year pilot period and currently 41 Youth Challenge Programs are operating among 32 states and territories.

 Where traditional educational methods have failed, the ChalleNGe Academy has succeeded and proved to be a tremendous alternative for young people who have the ability to excel, but need an intensive, structured environment.